Standard Model Baryon Number Violation at Zero Temperature from Higgs Bubble Collisions

 Our main conclusion is that $\epsilon$ is a crucial parameter determining whether $B$ can be produced over a large volume.
-Small values of $\epsilon$ appear to be disfavored, while, for $\epsilon \gtrsim 0.2$, $B$ violation by bubble collisions can potentially lead to the correct baryon asymmetry, as we shall discuss below.
-Intuitively, for degenerate vacua, walls pass through each other, extending the collision region and the production of $N_{\rm CS}$ far out from the initial point.
-Instead, if the vacua are highly non-degenerate, collision of bubbles is limited to the surfaces.
-In a realistic setting involving the full dynamics between the Higgs and the extra scalar driving the 1st-order EWPT, this conclusion may change; we leave its analysis to future work.
+If the vacua are highly non-degenerate (small $\epsilon$), bubble collision is limited to the surfaces.
+Instead, for nearly degenerate vacua (large $\epsilon$), walls pass through each other, extending the collision region and the production of $N_{\rm CS}$ far out from the initial point.
+CS transitions then extend to a sizable fraction of the whole volume due to the subsequent transfer of energy from the wall kinetic energy to other gauge and Higgs field configurations (see third panel of Fig \ref{fig:bubble-snapshots}).

 {\bf Chern--Simons variance from the spectrum--} The CS number density spectrum $P_{\rm CS}(k)$ provides a more detailed information on the length scales at which the CS number is produced.
 This is defined by $\langle n_{\rm CS}(k)n_{\rm CS}^*(k')\rangle= (2\pi)^3 \delta^3(k-k')\frac{2\pi^2}{k^3}P_{\rm CS}(k)$, where $n_{\rm CS}(k)=\int d^3x e^{-ikx}n_{\rm CS}(x)$ and $N_{\rm CS}=\int d^3x\,n_{\rm CS}$.
 Since the field fluctuations are uncorrelated beyond the typical bubble separation, we expect $P_{\rm CS}(k)$ to have the white-noise behavior $P_{\rm CS}(k) = C k^3/(2\pi^2)$ for $k \ll 2\pi/R_\star$ .
 From Eqs.\,\eqref{eq:csrate_equ} and \eqref{eq:CSvariance} one readily verifies that the coefficient $C$ is in fact the CS variance, $C = \Delta n_{\rm CS}^2$, see Suppl.
 Mat.~\ref{sec:Appendix-Lattice}.